iOSCambriancollege/Assignment2-advSwift-main-GroupC/README.md

 # Assignment2-advSwift-main-groupC
 This project is made by:
-Majid Ali Pawar
+# Majid Ali Pawar
+and
-Rohan Yesudasan Kalathivila
+# Rohan Yesudasan Kalathivila